Minibar Delivery: History

 Minibar Delivery was founded in 2014 by Lara Crystal and Lindsey Andrews, who were classmates at the Wharton School of the University of Pennsylvania.
-The two conceived the idea during a takeout Tuesday at their apartments when they ran out of alcohol and neither of them wanted to go to the store.
-Crystal is the former vice president of marketing at e-commerce site Rent the Runway, while Andrews had various marketing roles at FreshDirect, Soap.com, and Wag.com.
+The two conceived the idea during a takeout Tuesday at their apartment when they ran out of alcohol and neither of them wanted to go to the store.
+Crystal is the former vice president of marketing at the e-commerce site Rent the Runway, while Andrews had various marketing roles at FreshDirect, Soap.com, and Wag.com.
 In deciding to venture into alcohol delivery, Crystal stated that "Basically we saw a huge market that has not been successfully brought online", also saying that "We saw a major void in the market–especially in New York City where you can have virtually anything delivered to your door–and wanted to create a great consumer experience that makes alcohol delivery and home entertaining as easy as and enjoyable as possible".
-They began by partnering with local liquor stores to offer on-demand delivery in 30-60 minutes.
+They began by partnering with local liquor stores to offer on-demand delivery in 30–60 minutes.

 In October 2014, Minibar Delivery opened up their services in Chicago, forming agreements with Un-Cork It wine store and sandwich shop Milk & More.
 They opened in San Francisco the same month.
 By 2015, Minibar Delivery expanded to serve wider New York, Los Angeles, Jersey City, The Hamptons, Ithaca, Dallas, Hoboken, Westchester, Silicon Valley, Palm Beach and Miami.
 That same year, the company acquired Booze Carriage, a New York City-based on-demand alcohol delivery company.

 In July 2017, TechCrunch reported that Minibar Delivery raised an additional $5M in seed funding, led by Corigin Ventures, with participation from Female Founders Fund, Winklevoss Capital, LaunchCapital and RiverPark Ventures, among others.
 The same month they formed an agreement with Total Wine & More to launch an on-demand two-hour alcohol delivery service in Arlington, Virginia.
 In 2018 they expanded this partnership to many more cities in the state of Virginia such as Richmond, Newport News, Virginia Beach, Norfolk and more.
 In September 2017, Minibar Delivery began operations in Baltimore.

 As of February 2018, Minibar Delivery had raised $6.8 million in seed funding.
 In July 2018 Minibar Delivery formed a partnership with BevMo! in California.

 In November 2021, Minibar was acquired by ReserveBar.